Products Excluded from This Obligation

 - Before filing a lawsuit, the consumer sent the business a written notice of intent to pursue legal action, detailing their demands (see note**).
 (Sections 31a(a)(5) and 31a(b) of the Consumer Protection Law)

-Important Note: A written demand is only relevant for claiming compensation without proof of damage.
-Even without a written demand, you can still sue for other types of compensation, such as damages with proof of financial or non-financial harm (such as distress).
-You can also pursue both avenues simultaneously.
+Important Note: A written demand is solely for claiming compensation without damage proof.
+Even without it, you can sue for other compensation types.
+This includes damages with proof of financial or non-financial harm, like distress.
+You can also pursue both options simultaneously.

 Judicial Considerations in Awarding Exemplary Damages

-Section 31a of the Consumer Protection Law establishes a pro-consumer standard.
-When ordering exemplary damages, the court will not consider the amount of actual damages.
+Section 31a of the Consumer Protection Law sets a pro-consumer standard.
+When awarding exemplary damages, the court ignores actual damage amounts.

-This simplifies the process for consumers, eliminating the need for extensive proof that the claim amount corresponds to the actual damages incurred, particularly in cases where the only harm is minor inconvenience.
+This streamlines the process for consumers.
+It removes the need for extensive proof of actual damage.
+This is especially helpful where harm is minor inconvenience.